zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/setup-workshop-environment/setup-workshop-environment.md

     + **Name:** Enter **`moviestream-dynamic-group`**.
     + **Description:** Enter **`Training Compartment Dynamic Group`**.
     + In the **Matching Group** section, accept the default **Match any rules defined below** option.
     + Click the **Copy** button in the following code box to copy the dynamic rule, and then paste it in the **Rule 1** text box.
 This dynamic group will be used in a policy that allows the **`datacatalog`** Data Catalog to access the Object Storage buckets.
-Substitute the _your-data-catalog-instance-ocid_ with your **training-dcat-instance** Data Catalog instance OCID that you copied earlier.
+Substitute the _your-data-catalog-instance-ocid_ with your **training-dcat-instance** Data Catalog instance OCID that you copied earlier but make sure you don't delete the single quotation marks around the ocid.

         ```
         <copy>Any {resource.id = 'your-data-catalog-instance-ocid'}</copy>